Home » Technology » Home Theatre Power Manager

 Dedicated Line

 But what do you do if you can’t afford such an expensive device?
 Is there some other solution?
 Well, there’s one thing many audiophiles and home theater enthusiasts do.
-They install a dedicated line (or rather pay a professional electrician to do that) and add an outlet that will be used for your audio equipment only.
+They hire a professional electrician to install a dedicated line and add an outlet for your audio equipment.

-Most power outlets in your (and any other) home in the US share power with refrigerators, routers, microwaves, lightbulbs, and many other appliances.
+Most power outlets in US homes share power with appliances like refrigerators, routers, microwaves, and light bulbs.
 These appliances can introduce noise and affect the performance of your home theater system.
 Adding a dedicated line for your home theater (or just for your amplifier/AVR) can eliminate that noise.
 That way, you will get much cleaner power and sound without adding a conditioner, which won’t compromise the performance.

-The problem with a dedicated line is that, although it can eliminate noise and increase the power supply’s efficiency, it can’t protect your equipment from power surges or under and overvoltages.
+A dedicated line helps reduce noise and improve your power supply.
+But just a heads up, it won’t shield you from power surges or changes in voltage.
 It would still be best to have a surge protector (preferably a power manager).

 Also read: The built-in amplifier’s power rating is essential when choosing a soundbar.